 Involvement.
 This is something that has driven my entire life.
-Throughout High School I kept myself involved with countless committees, teams, and programs that have all shaped who I am today, whether it be the National Honor Society, Varsity Tennis, Student Council, Youth In Government, etc. A challenge for me coming into college was to prioritize what exactly I wanted to be involved in without overloading myself.
+Throughout High School, I kept myself involved with countless committees, teams, and programs that have all shaped who I am today, whether it be the National Honor Society, Varsity Tennis, Student Council, Youth In Government, etc. A challenge for me coming to college was to prioritize what exactly I wanted to be involved in without overloading myself.
 Here are some of the things I felt were important to indulge in besides my Leader Advancement Program on campus.

 Student Assistant at CMU’s Payroll and Travel Office: Something that I have always valued in life is hard work, and therefore I saw it fit to find a job while on campus.
 In the middle of Fall semester sophomore year, I accepted a Student Assistant position to work in the Payroll and Travel Office for CMU.
 Here, I get a variety of professional office experience; greeting costumers, answering phones, scanning and filing papers, etc. I am currently working 15 hours a week while taking a full course load, and while it keeps me busy, I know it helps to keep me on track.

 Public Relations Student Society of America (PRSSA): When I finally finalized my major and career interests, I knew that it was crucial that I got involved with organizations to further my professional development in my field.
 Because of this, I decided to become a member of PRSSA.
 This organization has brought me so many networking opportunities with fellow public relation students and guest speakers that are brought in to talk with us.
 Additionally, PRSSA offers so many opportunities through internship fairs, the PRSSA National Conference, resume critiques etc. I am so happy with my decision to join and cannot wait to see where it takes me throughout the rest of my time at CMU.